 This policy is subject to the existing CU System policy regarding international travel, which remains in effect.

-D. Travel Warnings: If the U.S. Department of State has issued a Travel Warning related to a certain country or area within a country, CU Boulder will not approve student travel to that country or region.
-(Exceptions have been made in some cases.
-Examples include students travelling to their home country or to a site sponsored by a U.S. government agency.
-Email Travel Suspension appeal inquiries to GlobalExperiences@Colorado.EDU to request the appeal instructions and template.
-Submit all required paperwork three months prior to the desired departure date.)
+If the U.S. Department of State has issued a Level 3 (“Reconsider Travel”) Travel Advisory, CU Boulder will not approve student travel to that country unless an appeal has been granted by the campus International Risk Committee.
+This also includes Level 2 countries (“Exercise Increased Caution”) with one or more region(s) listed as “Do not Travel” or “Reconsider Travel”.
+Email Travel Suspension appeal inquiries to GlobalExperiences@Colorado.EDU to request the appeal instructions.
+Submit all required paperwork three months prior to the desired departure date.